-Personal problem (family or relationship issues). □ Adjustment to school (first time in post-secondary, study ski lls, issues with adjusting to academic demands). □ Issues with balancing school and work (the combination of v vork, school and family is overwhelming). □ Job-related problems (working full-time, need to find a job, r eed to change jobs). □ Other, please specify: DURING CRIBE WHAT HAS CHANGED THAT WILL ALLOW YOU TO DING THE NEXT PERIOD OF ENROLLMENT additional documentation to support the appeal should be a Print Na t Name: Student lent Signature: Date:
+Personal problem (family or relationship issues).
+Adjustment to school (first time in post-secondary, stud y skills, issues with adjusting to academic demands).
+Issues with balancing school and work (the combination n of work, school and family is overwhelming).
+Illness (recent or long-term), death of an immediate rela Job-related problems (working full-time, need to find a j ob, need to change jobs).
+Other, please specify: DURING RIBE WHAT HAS CHANGED THAT WILL ALLOW YOU THE NEXT PERIOD OF ENROLLMENT Iditional documentation to support the appeal should TO DEMONSTRATE SATIFACTORY ACADEMIC PROGRESS be attached):

+Print Na ame: Studen t Signature: Date: